WZBSocialScienceCenter/tmtoolkit/README.md

 pip install tmtoolkit
 ```

+The package is about 15MB big, because it contains some additional German language model data mode POS tagging and lemmatization.

 ## Requirements

 `tmtoolkit` works with Python 2.7 and Python 3.5 or above.
 When using lemmatization for German texts, *Pyphen* and *pattern* should be installed, the latter being only available for Python 2.7.